Luigi2898/Laboratori-ISA/Lab1/results/innovus/readme.md

-### Subdirectories here contains report and logs produced by used tools.
+### Subdirectories here contains report and logs produced by Innovus, they are essentially power, area and timing reports; they are divided by architecture.